charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 which is a vector,
 is split into three separate equations.

-If we look again at the diagram of the circuit, an alternative, much like the one that initially inspired us to introduce vectors, suggests itself: we take the three synaptic weight vectors of neurons a - c and combine them into a 2-dimensional object by stacking them on top of each other.
+If we look again at the diagram of the circuit above, an  alternative, spatial notation, much like the one that initially inspired us to introduce vectors, suggests itself: we take the three synaptic weight vectors of neurons $$a$$ - $$c$$ and combine them into a 2-dimensional object by stacking them on top of each other.
 Then, we calculate the output of each neuron